tsconn23/edgex-geneva-api/adr/geneva-api-principles.md

 **5.)
 Use of 207 HTTP Status (Multi-Result)**
 In the case where an endpoint can support multiple responses, the returned HTTP code from a REST API will be 207 (Multi-status)

 **6.)
-Each service should provide a "bulk" request endpoint** In addition to use-case specific endpoints that you'd find in any REST API, each service should provide a "bulk" endpoint that can take any kind of request.
+Each service should provide a "batch" request endpoint** In addition to use-case specific endpoints that you'd find in any REST API, each service should provide a "batch" endpoint that can take any kind of request.
 This is a generic endpoint that allows you to group requests of different types within a single call.
 For example, instead of having to call two endpoints to get two jobs done, you can call a single endpoint passing the specific requests and have them routed appropriately within the service.
-Also, when considering agnostic transport, the bulk endpoint would allow for the definition and handling of "GET" equivalent DTOs which are now implicit in the format of a URL.
+Also, when considering agnostic transport, the batch endpoint would allow for the definition and handling of "GET" equivalent DTOs which are now implicit in the format of a URL.

 **7.)
 GET endpoints returning a list of items must support pagination** URL parameters must be supported for every GET endpoint to support pagination.
 These parameters should indicate the current page of results and the number of results on a page.